-- Firms creating jobs in specific industries can earn the Job Credit based on the following criteria: - In tier 1, 2 jobs must be created, which can offset 100% of income tax liability - In tier 2, 10 jobs must be created, which can offset 100% of income tax liability - In tier 3, 15 jobs must be created, which can offset 50% of income tax liability - In tier 4, 20 jobs must be created, which can offset 50% of income tax liability - o Each credit can be carried forward ten years - A firm creating jobs that pay higher-than-average wages may qualify for a Quality Jobs Tax Credit.
+- Firms creating jobs in specific industries can earn the Job Tax Credit based on the following criteria - o In tier 1, 2 jobs must be created, which can offset 100% of income tax liability - o In tier 2, 10 jobs must be created, which can offset 100% of income tax liability - o In tier 3, 15 jobs must be created, which can offset 50% of income tax liability - o In tier 4, 25 jobs must be created, which can offset 50% of income tax liability - Each credit can be carried forward ten years - A firm creating jobs that pay higher-than-average wages may qualify for a Quality Jobs Tax Credit.
 The credit varies by the wage paid.
 Firms must create at least 50 jobs to qualify

 - Firms making qualified capital investments of at least \$50,000 may qualify for an Investment Tax Credit - The size of credit depends on location by favored region and type of investment.
-Credits are applied to corporate income tax - The Optional Investment Tax Credits offer credits for firms in favored regions - Tier 1: \$5 million investment, 10% credit; - o Tier 2: \$10 million investment, 8% credit; and - o Tier 3 or 4: \$20 million investment, 6% credit - A Mega Project Tax Credit is available to firms with a minimum payroll of \$150 million or makes a minimum investment of \$450 million, and hires at least 1,800 net new employees - Companies meeting both requirements may claim a tax credit of \$5,250 per job per year for the first five years of each net new position
+Credits are applied to corporate income tax - The Optional Investment Tax Credits offer credits for firms in favored regions, the credits depend on how much they invest - A Mega Project Tax Credit is available to firms with a minimum payroll of \$150 million or that make a minimum investment of \$450 million, and hires at least 1,800 net new employees - Companies meeting both requirements may claim a tax credit of \$5,250 per job per year for the first five years of each net new position